turborat/shampoo/README.md

-The orignal idea was something like redis but without TCP, then I realised it was possible to accomplish in a decentralized fashion by relying heavily on compare-and-swap (CAS) atomic operations and memory barriers whilst minimising copies by using shared memory.
+The orignal idea was something like redis but without TCP, then I realised it was possible to accomplish in a decentralized fashion by relying heavily on compare-and-swap (CAS) atomic operations and memory barriers whilst minimising copies by using shared memory for IPC.

 There are two data structures in (shared) memory: a hash table and circular heap.
 The heap has two pointers - head and tail - that avoid locking via CAS.
 The head is